Emma Roddick: Political career

+Member of the Scottish Parliament

 On 8 May 2021 she was elected as a Member of the Scottish Parliament (MSP) for Highlands and Islands.
 She was one of the youngest candidates seeking election, and the youngest MSP elected.

-After her election in 2021, Roddick, who had been homeless in the past, spoke about the financial burdens of running for office which provide barriers to young and working-class people running, and highlighted the initial cost of being an MSP.
+After her election in 2021, Roddick, who had experienced homelessness as a teenager, spoke about the financial burdens of running for office which provide barriers to young and working-class people running, and highlighted the initial cost of being an MSP.